Quick Summary:

 Penalty For Non-Compliance

-While New Mexico doesn't specify unique penalties for surcharge violations, businesses face:
+While New Mexico doesn't have state-specific penalties for surcharge violations, businesses face potential consequences from multiple sources:

-• Card network penalties - Visa and other networks impose fines for non-compliance
+- Card network penalties - Visa, Mastercard, and other networks impose fines for non-compliance with their rules

 New Mexico consumers who believe they've encountered improper surcharging can file complaints with the New Mexico Department of Justice Consumer Protection Division or through their Electronic Complaint Submission system.